eclipse-glsp/glsp-examples/project-templates/node-json-theia/README.md

     Launches a Google chrome instance, opens the Theia browser application at `http://localhost:3000` and will automatically open an example workspace that contains a `example.tasklist` file.
     Double-click the file in the `Explorer` to open it with the `Tasklist Diagram Editor`.
     Breakpoints in the source files of the `glsp-client/**/browser` directories will be picked up.

-> **_NOTE:_**&nbsp; Due to bug [GLSP-666](https://github.com/eclipse-glsp/glsp/issues/666) the launch configurations for the `Theia Backend` might not work as expected when using Windows.
-Unfortunately there is currently no work-around and if you encounter this bug you won't be able to debug the Theia backed.

 ## Next steps